After your treatment

 What if I leave feeling tense again?

-When is the next appointment a good idea?
+When does the next appointment make sense?

 Which treatment next?